 For roasting, (to enjoy immediately or for freezing), you’ll want to start with fresh eggplant that is firm and doesn’t feel mushy.
 Then, slice away the ends and then peel the eggplant if you are planning on using it as a side dish, blending into a dip, or using in dishes such as quinoa bowls.

-Then, I like to cut the eggplant into bite-sized pieces and place onto a paper-towel lined baking sheet and sprinkle the eggplant with salt to draw out a great deal of the moisture.
-Let the eggplant set until beads of moisture appear and then just blot the tops of the eggplant with another paper towel to remove the moisture.
+Then, I cut the eggplant into bite-sized pieces and place onto a paper-towel lined baking sheet.
+Sprinkle the eggplant with salt to draw out a great deal of the moisture.
+Let the eggplant set until beads of moisture appear and then blot the tops of the eggplant with another paper towel to remove the moisture.

 Here’s my Roasted Eggplant Recipe.
 I hope you love it as much as we do!
-Yay for eggplant!

-- 1 pound eggplant, peeled and cut into 2-inch cubes
+- 1 pound eggplant peeled and cut into 2-inch cubes

-- 1½ teaspoons kosher salt
+- 1 1/2 teaspoons kosher salt

 - 2 tablespoons olive oil

-- ½ teaspoon freshly ground black pepper
+- 1/2 teaspoon freshly ground black pepper

 - Arrange eggplant cubes in a single layer on a paper towel lined baking sheet.
 Sprinkle the eggplant cubes with ½ teaspoon of the kosher salt and allow to rest for about 15 - 20 minutes until moisture beads on the eggplant.
 Pat dry with paper towels.
 Remove the paper towel from underneath the eggplant and preheat the oven to 425ºF.